Papsik09/Papsik09/README.md

 /Hi, this is my small place for coding.
-I learn how to code on Python\
+I learn how to code on Python\ :smiley:
 -

 ***I love to watch movies and play sometimes computer games.***
 ***Recently I started a program under MIT and hope to countinue my journey there.***
+:octocat:
 ------

 I am currently a student in computer science major,